 - 2. Inspect all parts carefully after cleaning for wear and scoring, especially the piston, gland section, and the inside of the outer cylinder.
 Also make sure to check the bushings in the end-caps for wear and security. - 3.
 The metering tube does not need to be taken apart from the end-cap of the inside cylinder unless extensive cleaning is desired.
 If it is disassembled: - a.
 To return the metering tube height and condition to factory preset, first apply blue Loctite to the threads of the inner end-cap threads that hold the metering tube for added security until next removal. - b.
-The metering tube is threaded until the measurement from the floor of the inside of the end-cap to the end of the inserted metering tube is 12.037 inches if the new T-seals are being used and 13.875 inches if the old-style O-rings are used. - c.
+The metering tube is threaded until the measurement from the floor of the inside of the end-cap to the end of the inserted metering tube is 13.875 inches. - c.
 Tighten the associated jam nut at that end and stake it for added security. - d.
 Set this metering tube assembly aside and move on to next steps.

 - 4. On the other end, install the metering tube with Loctite onto the end-cap and tighten to approx. 30 ft./lbs. - 5.
 Install outer T-seal to end-cap with Vaseline.
-Also lube the inside of the outer cylinder where the end-cap seats for ease of assembly.
+Install inner cylinder into top end cap with PR-1422.